 Courtney was the starting center for the NFL San Diego Chargers from 1989 to 1997 where he was a Captain, a four-time Pro Bowl 1st Alternate, and a NFL Players Association team representative.
 He also captained the Chargers to the 1994-95 Super Bowl; the franchise's lone Super Bowl appearance.

-Courtney serves as a Bloomberg Mayoral Appointee of the New York City Campaign Finance Board and as the Mayoral Appointee to the Board of Trustees of the Randall’s Island Park Alliance.
+Courtney served as a Bloomberg Mayoral Appointee of the New York City Campaign Finance Board and as the Mayoral Appointee to the Board of Trustees of the Randall’s Island Park Alliance.
 Previously, Courtney served on the Investment Committee for Rice University, which is responsible for managing the university's $4.8 Billion endowment.

 Courtney holds a JD/MBA from the University of Chicago, and a BA in Economics and Managerial Studies from Rice University.